ArminBaz/Cifar-Pytorch/README.md

 ## Cifar10 with Pytorch

 ### Introduction
 The main objective is to get practice with Pytorch.
-To do this I am creating different well known models and applying each one to the Cifar10 dataset.
+To do this I am creating different well known models and applying each one to the Cifar10 dataset. <br>

+Because I don't have access to a GPU, I am training these models using Google Colab (Thank you Google) for 100 epochs

 ### Requirements
 * python 3.7